• Search Search Please fill out this field.

 What Is a Free Trade Area?

 A free trade area is a group of countries that have agreed to mutually lower or eliminate trade barriers for trade within the area.
-This allows participating countries to benefit from reduced tariffs, while maintaining their existing protections for trade with countries outside of the area.
+This allows participating countries to benefit from reduced tariffs while maintaining their existing protections for trade with countries outside of the area.

 What Are the Arguments Against Free Trade?

-Free trade refers to policies that allow permit inexpensive imports and exports, without tariffs or other trade barriers.
+Free trade refers to policies that permit inexpensive imports and exports, without tariffs or other trade barriers.
 In a free trade agreement, a group of countries agrees to lower their tariffs or other barriers to facilitate more exchanges with their trading partners.
 This allows all countries to benefit from lower prices and access to one another's resources.

 McMaster University. " On the Principles of Political Economy and Taxation ."